 213. Berlin, I Love You

-Berlin, I Love You is an anthology film that is the worst of its kind because it has no idea how people actually talk, interact, or connect with each other in any real way.
-It’s an eye-rolling, tedious bore, that drowns in its own overtly outlandish sentimental mouth drool.
+Berlin, I Love You is an anthology film that is the worst of its kind because it has no idea how people actually talk, interact, or connect in any real way.
+It’s an eye-rolling, tedious bore that drowns in its own overtly outlandish sentimental mouth drool.

 212. The Fanatic